Toy Story: Plot

-Buzz witnesses a television commercial promoting him and suffers an existential crisis, finally realizing he is a toy after all.
-He attempts to fly but falls and breaks his arm.
-After Sid's toys repair Buzz, Sid tapes Buzz to a firework rocket, planning to destroy him the following day.
-Overnight, Woody helps Buzz realize that his purpose is to make Andy happy, restoring Buzz's resolve.
-Sid takes Buzz out to blow him up, but Woody rallies the mutant toys to come to life in front of Sid and frighten him into never harming toys again.
+Buzz sees a television commercial promoting Buzz Lightyear toys and suffers an existential crisis, finally realizing that he is a toy.
+He attempts to fly, but falls and breaks his arm off.
+After Sid's toys repair Buzz, Sid tapes him to a firework rocket, planning to blow him up the following day.
+Overnight, Woody helps Buzz realize that his purpose is to make Andy happy, reinvigorating him.
+The next morning, as Sid prepares to launch the rocket, Woody and the mutant toys come to life and frighten him.

-Now freed, Woody and Buzz pursue the Davis' moving truck, but Scud attacks Woody.
-Buzz stays behind to fight off the dog; Woody climbs into the truck, and pushes RC out to rescue Buzz.
-Thinking Woody has killed another toy, the others also toss him out of the truck.
-When Woody and Buzz pursue the truck on RC, the other toys see them and realize their mistake.
-RC's batteries run out, forcing Woody to ignite the rocket strapped to Buzz.
-As the two are propelled into the air, Buzz opens his wings to sever the tape just before the rocket explodes; he and Woody glide through the sunroof of Mrs. Davis' car, landing safely inside.
+After Sid flees, Woody and Buzz pursue the Davises' moving truck, but Sid's dog Scud attacks Woody.
+While Buzz fights off Scud, Woody climbs into the truck and pushes RC out to rescue Buzz.
+The other toys think Woody is harming RC and throw him out of the truck.
+Woody and Buzz race after the truck on RC, but its batteries run out.
+Woody ignites the rocket strapped to Buzz, and Buzz opens his wings to sever the tape just before the rocket explodes.
+Woody and Buzz glide through the sunroof of the Davises' car, landing safely inside.
+On Christmas in the new house, Andy receives a puppy, prompting Woody and Buzz to nervously smile at each other.

-As the toys listen in on the Christmas gift opening in the new house, Mr. Potato Head is delighted when Molly gets a Mrs. Potato Head.
-Woody and Buzz jokingly ponder what gift could be "worse" than Buzz, only to nervously smile at each other when Andy gets a dachshund puppy.